tesii/MoAgent-Application/README.md

 Regional managers often lack clear visibility into:

-  Which regions are underperforming in agent transactions Cash in vs cash out balance across regions
-  Time periods when transaction activity drops
+  Cash in vs cash out imbalance across regions Performance differences between provinces, districts, and sectors Time periods of low transaction activity
-  Why certain areas show low agent performance
+  Reasons behind underperforming regions

-This leads to delayed decision making and inefficient regional support strategies.
+This leads to delayed decisions and inefficient regional strategy.

-The MTN Agent Analytics Dashboard solves this by providing real time, visual, and intelligent insights.
+This system solves this by transforming raw transaction data into structured insights and visual analytics.